Fire burning in southwestern Japan damages 170 homes and forces evacuations

 *Your next subscription payment will increase by $1.00 and you will be charged $20.00 plus GST for four weeks.
 After four weeks, your payment will increase to $24.00 plus GST every four weeks.

-TOKYO (AP) — Firefighters were battling an out-of-control fire Wednesday morning that has burned through a neighborhood in southwestern Japan and forced more than 170 people to evacuate.
+TOKYO (AP) — Firefighters and army helicopters battled a fire Wednesday that burned through a neighborhood of old wooden houses in a fishing town in southwestern Japan, killing one person, injuring another and forcing more than 170 people to evacuate.

 Flames rise from the site of a fire in Oita, southern Japan Tuesday, Nov.
 18, 2025.
 (Kyodo News via AP)